McCammon, Thomas Valentine Plaisted

 On 28 April 1917 Lieutenant Colonel Thomas Valentine Plaisted McCammon died in hospital as a result of a shell wound and he is commemorated on Holywood and District War Memorial and in Holywood Parish Church of Ireland Church (St Philip & St James).
 In Down Church of Ireland Cathedral Downpatrick there is a memorial which takes the form of an entablature close to the east window.
 The inscription reads: ‘To the glory of God and in memory of Lieutenant Colonel Thomas Valentine Plaisted McCammon, 5th Battalion, Royal Irish Rifles (the Royal South Downs) who died on 28 April 1917 of wounds received in action at Monchy.
 This tablet is erected by his brother officers, past and present, of the Royal South Downs, as a token of their love and esteem for a gallant soldier and staunch friend’.

-Lieutenant Colonel Thomas Valentine Plaisted McCammon is also commemorated in Holywood Masonic Hall (the hall is named the McCammon Memorial Hall); on the Memorial Plaque in the McCammon Memorial Hall and on the Memorial Plaque in Cheltenham College Chapel.
+Lieutenant Colonel Thomas Valentine Plaisted McCammon is also commemorated in Holywood Masonic Hall (the hall is named the McCammon Memorial Hall); on the Memorial Plaque in the McCammon Memorial Hall; on the Holywood Orange Lodges Memorial Plaque, and on the Memorial Plaque in Cheltenham College Chapel.